-Durham County Library will host “Wanted: Science and Math Enthusiasts,” a STEM program for teens, at 6:30 p.m. on Monday, January 12 at the Main Library, 300 N. Roxboro St.
+Durham County Library will host photographer Leah Sobsey on Saturday, August 6 at 3:00 p.m. at Main Library, 300 N. Roxboro St.

 Durham County Library will celebrate the Summer Reading Finale at the Durham County Stadium from 8:00 to 11:00 a.m. on Saturday, August 6.
 Activities will include a 1.5 Mile Fun Run/Walk, a 400M Kids Dash, kickboxing, games and more!
 Everyone is invited to celebrate their Summer Reading accomplishments and get energized for the year ahead.